fprasx/unlocked/mdbook/src/code/ops/complete_write.md

 The first thing we do is execute the `WriteDescriptor`, if there is one.
 We can use `if let` syntax to concisely express this.
 The result of the `compare_exchange` doesn't matter.
 If it succeeds, we performed the write.
-If it doesn't someone else performed it.
+If it doesn't, someone else performed it.
 Also, notice how we are `compare_exchange`ing an `AtomicU64`.
 The data is transmuted into those bytes, allowing us to make atomic modifications to the contents of the vector.
 Because the data needs to be transmuted into an atomic type, the vector can't support types larger than 8 bytes.
 Finally, because we are using `AcqRel` as the success ordering, any subsequent `Acquire` loads will see the that there is no pending write.

 ```rust
     #[allow(unused_must_use)]